Grassroots

 Projects

-• Projects completed before CAM renders a decision (please allow eight to ten weeks from the application deadline)
+• Projects completed before receiving the Conseil’s decision (allow 8 to 10 weeks after the application deadline)

 • Cultural mediation projects

-• Co-creation projects with residents aimed more at a cultural mediation process
+• Co-creation projects with residents that are primarily focused on cultural mediation processes

 Applications